edriessen/avicii-project/README.md

 # 3. Creative path visualisation (data art)

 This is where the magic happens.

 Using paths & patches from Matplotlib, you can draw a line from data point to data point.
 It creates a sort of abstract 'connect the dots' type of drawings.
+The visual stops being a data visualisation and slow turns into abstract data art.

-I currently support three types:
+I currently support ways to get creative:

 - 3.1 Signature path
 - 3.2 Web path
-- 3.3 Edge path
+- 3.3 Dataframe modifications

-### 3.1 Signature path
+### 3.1 Signature path (Bezier)

 Using the `plot_path()` method, you get the following result by default: